It’s a good time to take a close look at short-term CDs.

 Why short-term CDs make sense

 Short-term CDs allow you to earn a competitive yield while not locking yourself into a long-term commitment.
+Regardless of whether CD rates decline in the future, your rate will be locked in.

 For instance, even if the Fed were to start hiking rates again, by the time your CD matured, you likely wouldn’t have missed out on a significant amount of interest-earning potential.